BaileyMuir/project3-python-battleship/README.md

 Log in to GitHub and click on the repository to download the file.
 Click the code button next to the green Gitpod button and press download ZIP; this will download all files in this repository and is easier than using the link it provides you to download.

 ## hosting to Heroku
+- First log into Heroku or create an account
+- Add a new app.
+- Add the python then NodesJs buildpacks in that order.
+- Here I used automatic to update with my code and pressed manuel to create the enviorment it displays on.
+- Test it works.

 ## credits
+code institutes mock terminal and template.